Register with a GP

 Don’t wait until you need help.
 Register with a GP (doctor) as soon as possible so that support is easily available when you need it.

 Seek help when you need it – don’t wait

 If you’re experiencing difficulties then make sure you seek help.
-There’s plenty of support available - see our list of services within the Union and University.
+There’s plenty of support available - see our list of services within the University and local community.

 Keep Uni informed

 If you’ve missed a few lectures, a deadline or an exam then talk to someone in your department.
 It always helps if you keep the University up to date so they can offer you any guidance.
 Your Advice Centre can help you with submitting exceptional factors.

 If your assignments or exams have been affected by unexpected personal or health issues then you can inform the University by submitting an Exceptional Factors claim.